isoriano1968/illumos-aarch64-devenv/README.md

 the development environment.

 Remember that the current illumos port only supports an UART console, Gbe and MMC.
-No USB (keyboard/mouse), no video (console framebuffer, framebuffer, accelerated video), no audio, no power management, etc. You have to connect to the UART GPIO's of your Pi4 (GND, TXD, RXD) and will be able to access via for favorite terminal to the Pi and the illumos console (e.g. screen /dev/ttyUSB0 115200).
+No USB (keyboard/mouse), no video (console framebuffer, framebuffer, accelerated video), no audio, no power management, etc. You have to connect to the UART GPIO's (J8 Header) of your Pi 4 (GND (Pin 6), TXD (Pin 8), RXD (Pin 10)) and will be able to access via for favorite terminal program to the Pi and the illumos console (e.g. screen /dev/ttyUSB0 115200 or /dev/ttys000 if using and USB2Serial adapter).

 hostname: illumos-rpi
 login: root/rpi